 - Explore scholarship opportunities.
 With more than $12 million in scholarships available in 2019, see what you might be eligible to apply for.

 - Apply for financial aid.
 WGU is approved to offer federal financial aid, but also provides students with the financial counseling and support to ensure you borrow responsibly.
 It's why our student loan default rate is less than half the national average, and why our students, on average, graduate with half the student debt alumni of other schools have.

 - Speed up.
 Our competency-based model, combined with a flat-rate tuition charged per term (rather than per course or per credit), means that when you progress faster through material you already know well or learn quickly, you can graduate sooner and reduce your overall cost!

-To be accepted at WGU, you will need to request transcripts from all post-secondary institutions previously attended and submit them to the Transcripts Department of WGU.
-These will be used to evaluate the credits you've already earned for possible transfer into your program and/or to confirm previous college experience and degrees you've already obtained.
+If you have prior college experience, please request all transcripts from previously attended institutions and submit them to the Transcripts Department of WGU.
+These will be used to evaluate the credits you've already earned for possible transfer into your program, or confirm the degrees you've already obtained

 Requesting transcripts from previous schools you've attended varies depending on the school's policies, but WGU's Transcripts Department and your Enrollment Counselor can help answer any questions you have.
 If you've applied for admission but have not yet requested your transcripts, get started now to expedite your enrollment date!